dbgjerez/iot-devices-crud/README.md

 # Architecture and libraries
 * MongoDB: NoSQL database used to store the information about chips and sensors.
 * Gin-gonic: Framework used to develop the microservice.
+* GoDotEnv: library that facilitates working with enviroments variables